 Quick Tip – Thin Your First Coat

 Thinning your first coat of varnish or polyurethane creates a better foundation and helps subsequent coats adhere properly.
-This technique improves durability and appearance.
+I stumbled onto this trick early in my finishing journey, and it’s made a noticeable difference in durability and appearance on every project since.

 The Ratio

 Mix approximately one part mineral spirits to three parts oil-based finish.
 For water-based products, use water in similar proportions.
-This thinner consistency penetrates the wood grain.
+This thinner consistency penetrates the wood grain instead of just sitting on top.
+I’ve experimented with different ratios over the years, and this one consistently gives me the best results.

 Finishing supplies ready for mixing